R3Ngfx/infra/README.md

 ## Usage
 With Infra you can load and visualize fragment shaders, adjust the export parameters and render video sequences or individual frames.
-Infra can be used to create images, animations and even audio visualizers and music videos with a single fragment shader.
+Infra can be used to create images, textures, animations and even audio visualizers and music videos with a single fragment shader.
 Check the *INFO* tab in the application for more details about its usage.

 ### Shader syntax